 This information will help you manage your diarrhea.

-Diarrhea is a watery bowel movement.
+Diarrhea is a watery or loose bowel movement, or the condition of having many bowel movements a day.
 It can also include stomach cramps, gas, or mucous discharge from the rectum (holding area for feces).
 Cancer treatments and some medical conditions can cause diarrhea.
 If you are having diarrhea, talk with your doctor or nurse.
 He or she may have recommendations for you that are different than those in this resource.

 - Diarrhea may irritate the area around your anus.
 Your doctor or nurse can suggest a moisturizer to rub on the area.
 Apply the moisturizer around your anus after each episode of diarrhea.
 You can also take sitz baths to help relieve some of the discomfort.

-- Drink at least 8 to 10, 8-ounce glasses of liquids each day.
+- Drink at least 8 to 10 (8-ounce) glasses of liquids each day.
 This will replace the liquid your body loses from having diarrhea.
+Drink small amounts of liquids frequently.

 - Drink different kinds of liquids, not just plain water.
 Fruit juices, such as apple and cranberry, are good options.
 You may want to mix the fruit juices with some water before drinking.